Per-Scholas-Org/MERN-TypeScript-7weeks/Week-6/Day-1/README.md

 Protect Against CSRF Attacks with CSURF and Express-Session

 Apply the [csruf middleware](https://www.npmjs.com/package/csurf) by following the documentation and the security guide found [here](https://expressjs.com/en/advanced/best-practice-security.html).
-These resources will help you to secure your application against the Cross-Site Request Forgery (CSRF) and other attacks
+These resources will help you to secure your application against Cross-Site Request Forgery (CSRF) and other attacks.

 ### _Optional_ SUPER Stretch Goal

 OWASP Cheat Sheet

-Become a Cyber Security Expert and work the complete OWASP Cheat Sheet.
-This will help you to understand the complete security practices and best practices for your application and earn some *serious* points bragging rights during a technical interview.
+Become a Cyber Security Expert and work the complete OWASP Cheat Sheet!
+This will help you to understand cyber security best practices and advanced topics for your application.
+Also, you'd earn some *serious* bragging rights during a technical interview!
 You can find a sample cheat sheet [here](https://cheatsheetseries.owasp.org/cheatsheets/Nodejs_Security_Cheat_Sheet.html).